Bangladesh

 Currently, investment in public infrastructure often does not systematically take climate resilience into account.
 National actors may encounter challenges in effectively utilizing climate information due to limited data access and capacity constraints.
 As a result, climate resilience is not systematically incorporated into public investment projects and national development planning.

 By strengthening evidence-based decision-making in the planning and review processes, the proportion of people vulnerable to climate change impacts can be reduced.
-Planning officials can appraise Development Project Proposals (DPP) with greater regard to climate thanks to the integration of a tool known as the Climate Check Method (CCM) within the Planning Information System (PLIS).
+Planning officials can appraise Development Project Proposals (DPP) with greater regard to climate thanks to the integration of a tool known as the Climate Check Method (CCM) within the PLIS.

 of land in Bangladesh is comprised of flood plains and wetlands adorned by more than 7,000 rivers.